sclorg/testing-farm-as-github-action/README.md

 Pull Request status is automatically updated after the tests are executed, if this option is enabled with the `update_pull_request_status` user-defined input variable.

-The Action uses ubuntu-20.04 and it is a [composite action](https://docs.github.com/en/actions/creating-actions/about-custom-actions).
-It internally downloads needed binaries `curl` and `jq` for communicating with the Testing Farms API and parsing the responses.

 API key to the Testing Farm MUST be stored in your organization's secrets to successfully access its infrastructure.
 See [Testing Farm onboarding guide](https://docs.testing-farm.io/general/0.1/onboarding.html) for information how to onboard to Testing Farm.

-Setting `update_pull_request_status` input to `true` requires information of Pull Request's HEAD SHA value.
-Therefore before calling this GitHub Action, the GitHub repo must be first cloned and checked out on the Pull Request, in order to obtain the correct SHA value of Pull Request's HEAD commit.
-Alternatively, the HEAD SHA of the Pull Request can be provided as a `pr_head_sha` input.

 ## Compatibility Notes